metsh/wifi_toycar/README.md

-test version
+Wi-Fi controlled toycar

+How to use:

-download and install .apk file to phone ( android version 4.4.2 and higher)
+1 -> download and install .apk file to phone

-arduino skecth run two motors, using H-brige scheme.
+2 -> go to Wi-Fi settings, and connect esp serv
+3 -> run App